YWCA: Middle East

 The YWCAs of the Middle East region are in Egypt, Jordan, Lebanon, and Palestine.

 Africa

 There are over 20 national YWCAs serving communities across the Africa region, including in Burkina Faso, Malawi, South Africa, and Togo.

 Asia

-YWCA has a presence in a number of countries in Asia, including Bangladesh, China, India, Korea, Nepal, Taiwan, and Thailand.
-Sophia Cooke established of the Young Women's Christian Association in Singapore in 1875.
+YWCA has a presence in a number of countries in Asia, including Bangladesh, China, India, Korea, Nepal, Taiwan, Philippines, and Thailand.
+Sophia Cooke established the Young Women's Christian Association in Singapore in 1875.

 Pacific

-National YWCAs in the Pacific region include New Zealand, Australia, Papua New Guinea, Solomon Islands, and Samoa.
+National YWCAs in the Pacific region include New Zealand, Australia, Papua New Guinea, Solomon Islands, Fiji, and Samoa.
 In 1878, Dunedin activists established the first YWCA in the southern hemisphere.
 The YWCA branch in Christchurch was established in 1883 to support visitations to the sick; and, in 1885 Auckland's chapter started up with a strong focus on providing a clean and properly supervised living space for working girls.
 YWCA Australia dates back to 1880, when the first YWCA in the country was established in Sydney to help migrant women.